 The Alternative FEIS Plan will result in the creation of 6.6 acres of impervious surface, a reduction of 3.8 acres from the 10.4 acres of impervious surface resulting from the previous plan presented in the DEIS.
-The stormwater management plan for the Alternative FEIS Plan, as was the case with the plan presented in the DEIS, was developed in accordance with the "Five Step

-Process for Stormwater Site Planning and Practice Selection" set forth in the New York State Stormwater Management Design Manual.
+The stormwater management plan for the Alternative FEIS Plan, as was the case with the plan presented in the DEIS, was developed in accordance with the "Five Step Process for Stormwater Site Planning and Practice Selection" set forth in the New York State Stormwater Management Design Manual.

-The stormwater management plan for the Alternative FEIS Plan includes detention basins, subsurface infiltration devices, catch basins and manholes, hydrodynamic separators, sediment traps, rain gardens among other measures, including a green roof which is under consideration.
+The stormwater management plan for the Alternative FEIS Plan includes detention basins, subsurface infiltration devices, catch basins and manholes, hydrodynamic separators, sediment traps, rain gardens, parous pavement for the individual townhouse driveways, among other measures, including a green roof which is under consideration.
 Additionally, the Alternative FEIS Plan will be phased to ensure that less than 5 acres of the Site is under construction at any one time.

-Based on the analysis in the Stormwater Pollution Prevention Plan (SWPPP), it is the Applicant's opinion that the stormwater management practices proposed will adequately treat the runoff leaving the Site in regard to water quality.
-In addition, the proposed stormwater practices will control runoff quantities to ensure no adverse effects due to stormwater as a result of the Alternative FFIS Plan.
+Based on the analysis in the Stormwater Pollution Prevention Plan (SWPPP), it is the Applicant's opinion that the stormwater management practices proposed will protect the Site's natural features including the wetland and wetland buffer, and will adequately treat the runoff leaving the Site in regard to water quality.
+Particular attention was given to preventing stormwater impacts onto Community Park.
+Development will be phased so that disturbances are kept below 5 acres.
+The proposed stormwater practices will control runoff quantities to ensure no adverse effects due to stormwater as a result of the Alternative FEIS Plan.